Roger W. Griffith, P.E.

 VT = Water heater storage tank volume (gallons)

-The specific volume of saturated water at various temperatures can be found in tables of thermodynamic properties, or there is a handy table in the ASPE Data Book Volume 2, Table 6-5 Thermal Properties of Water.
+The specific volume of saturated water at various temperatures can be found in tables of thermodynamic properties or in the handy table in the ASPE Data Book, Volume 2, Table 6-5, Thermal Properties of Water.
 Here is a good number to remember.
 Water heated from 400F to 1400F will expand by 1.7%.
 For example, let’s assume we have a 120-gallon water heater and the water is heated from 400F to 1400F.

 VACC = 120 (0.01629/0.01602 – 1) = 120 (.017) = 2.0 gallons

 This is the amount of water that the thermal expansion tank would have to accept to prevent pressure spikes in the system.
 I know that this is a simplified approach.
 I have ignored the expansion of the heater tank and the hot water piping.
-It is my experience that the impact of these factors is small and has little effect on the ultimate tank selection.
+In my experience, the impact of these factors is small and has little effect on the final tank selection.

 Keep in mind that when we complete the calculations, we select expansion tanks that come in rather large size increments.
-That’s why including factors that do not significantly impact the total amount of thermal expansion needed, can safely be omitted from the calculations.
-If you want to be more precise the equations provided in the ASPE Design Handbook include the expansion of pipe material.
+That’s why factors that do not significantly affect the total thermal expansion required can be safely omitted from the calculations.
+If you want to be more precise, the equations in the ASPE Design Handbook account for pipe material expansion.

 By the way, I also don’t bother correcting for altitude.
 We typically don’t need that much accuracy.
 Also, since we are assuming a 100-degree water temperature differential in the calculations, we have some built-in conservatism.

-The final step is to determine the total capacity of the expansion tank.
+The final step is to determine the expansion tank’s total capacity.
 The equation for total expansion tank capacity is derived from Boyle’s law.
-When the precharge pressure will equal the line pressure, use equation (2) below.
+When the precharge pressure equals the line pressure, use equation (2) below.

 (2) VET = VACC / (1- P1/P2)